Zanghu-ze/Toy_HF/README.md

 # Toy_HF

+## Introduction

-Are you confused about why there are some many graphic cards but most of them are in used? :joy:
+Are you puzzled by the fact that there are so many GPUs, yet most of them seem to be in use? :joy:

-Are you wanna use some card in a cluster or vm but there are no more card can be used? :blush:
+Do you want to utilize a GPU in a cluster or VM but find that none are available? :blush:

+This repository can help you! :rocket:

+## How to use it